Return of private plated vehicle

 - the vehicle lease expires.

 Your private plated vehicle must be returned at the end of its lease in a sound, serviceable condition.
 This can reduce any charges to the Commonwealth and help achieve the best possible sale price at disposal of the vehicle.
-When assessing a vehicle’s condition at the end of its lease term, the fleet provider takes into account any deterioration in the vehicle’s overall condition that is considered fair wear and tear for the distances travelled and the age of the vehicle.
+When assessing a vehicle’s condition at the end of its lease term, sgfleet takes into account any deterioration in the vehicle’s overall condition that is considered fair wear and tear for the distances travelled and the age of the vehicle.
 Unfair wear and tear is any deterioration judged as unacceptable against industry standards that may require refurbishment prior to sale.

 Regardless of the progress of the purchase negotiations, you must return the vehicle: